z-dev/rn-scaffold/readme.md

 ## rn-scaffold

-rn-scaffold is a tool to help make setting up the common parts of a react-native project that are repeated nearly everytime
+rn-scaffold is a tool to help automate setting up the common parts of a react-native project.

+It's opinionated, and is what we used for production real-life React Native projects.

 ## Getting started